CusanzaBros/vscode-net-tools/README.md

 * Ability to search within and copy/paste from ouput.

+* Ability to save as text to make sharing content easier.

 * Maximum compatibility with PCAP and PCAPNG files, including those output by pktmon and wireshark, with graceful handling of unknown protocols.

 ## Requirements